Bladder Exstrophy

 Social Workers

 We help you navigate the medical system and coordinate the variety of health services your child needs.
-Our social workers help you work with insurance providers, connect you with resources, and help you manage the details related to your child’s care.
+Our social workers help you communicate with insurance providers, connect you with resources, and help you manage the details related to your child’s care.

 Before Birth